-Brought to you with the collaboration of the industry's leading hardware and software vendors, this day-long tutorial provides an in-depth look at the Direct3D technologies used in DirectX 11, and how they can be applied to cutting-edge PC game graphics.
-This year we will focus on DirectX 11, 11.1 and 11.2, and examine a variety of special effects that illustrate their use in real game content.
-This will include detailed presentations from AMD and NVIDIA's demo and developer relations teams, as well as some of the top game developers who ship real games into the marketplace.
+Brought to you with the collaboration of the industry's leading hardware and software vendors, this day-long tutorial provides an in-depth look at how DirectX technologies can be applied to cutting-edge PC game graphics.
+This year will place special emphasis on the new programming model and HW capabilities enabled by DirectX 12.
+These will be delivered by NVIDIA's and AMD's demo and developer technology teams as well as some of the top game developers who ship major games into the marketplace.
 In addition to illustrating the details of rendering advanced real-time visual effects, this tutorial will cover a series of vendor-neutral optimizations that developers need to keep in mind when designing their engines and shaders.

 Game animation has had a bigger and brighter spotlight placed upon it as both technology and narrative in games have allowed more fully realized characters.
 However, that spotlight has also revealed an industry-wide gap in the sharing of game animation knowledge, the application of the craft and its involvement in the industry at large.
 Bringing together a group of experienced and specialized animators across AAA and indie, this bootcamp will be a daylong gathering to rally animators from all over the industry, with a focus on deeper discussions into the needs of game animation.
 The day will start with a traditional look at the craft by focusing on establishing and conveying a character's performance.
 Then, throughout the day, we will transition into how to best apply that knowledge to game development through different tools and disciplines, showing how the unique constraints and demands of games are creating the need for a new breed of animator.